Political positions of Pete Buttigieg: Health care

-Buttigieg opposed Republican efforts to repeal the Patient Protection and Affordable Care Act.
+Buttigieg opposed Republican efforts to repeal the Affordable Care Act.

 In 2018 prior to running for president, Buttigieg stated that he favored Medicare for All.
 During his presidential campaign, Buttigieg has promoted "Medicare for All Who Want It" (a public option for health insurance).
 He has spoken favorably of Maryland's all-payer rate setting.
 Buttigieg has described "Medicare for All Who Want It" as inclusive, more efficient than the current system, and a possible precursor or "glide path" to single-payer health insurance.
 He also favors a partial expansion of Medicare that would allow Americans ages 50 to 64 to buy into Medicare, and supports proposed legislation (the Family and Medical Insurance Leave Act), that would "create a fund to guarantee up to 12 weeks of partial income for workers to care for newborn children or family members with serious illnesses."

 In August 2019, Buttigieg released a $300 billion plan to expand mental health care services and fight addiction.